 Articles and Book Chapters

-- (submitted) 'Africa and the Making of Classical Literature: On Decolonising Greco-Roman Literature Syllabi', in Ackah, K., Asante, M. K. O., van Shoor, D. (eds.)
+- (forthcoming) 'Africa and the Making of Classical Literature: On Decolonising Greco-Roman Literature Syllabi', in Ackah, K., Asante, M. K. O., van Shoor, D. (eds.)
 Decolonising Classics in Africa: History, Strategies, Challenges, and Prospects, special issue of BICS.

 - (2021, with T. Geue) 'Unspoken Rome: Introduction', in Geue, T. and Giusti, E. (eds.)
 Unspoken Rome: Absence in Latin Literature and its Reception, Cambridge: Cambridge University Press, 1-16.